webdevelopers-eu/z-template/README.md

 __Lazy Template__

-*Incredibly simple and yet powerful javascript templating system written by a lazy programmer so he can stay lazy and yet be able to effortlessly build and manage UIs.*
+*Incredibly simple and yet powerful javascript templating system written by a lazy programmer so he can stay lazy and yet be able to effortlessly build and manage UIs (or let web designers to do that without breaking your UI-building javascript code).*

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**